Michigan State University: History

 After World War II, Hannah began the largest expansion in the institution's history, with the help of the 1945 G.I.
 Bill, which helped World War II veterans gain college educations.
 One of Hannah's strategies was to build a new dormitory building, enroll enough students to fill it, and use the income to start construction of another dormitory.
 Under his plan, enrollment increased from 15,000 in 1950 to 38,000 in 1965.

 Six years later, during the school's centennial year of 1955, the State of Michigan officially designated the school as a university, even though Hannah and others felt it had been one for decades.
 The college then became Michigan State University of Agriculture and Applied Science.
 During the 1950s, Michigan State University was the "preeminent" example of a group of former agricultural colleges which had already evolved into state colleges and were attempting to become research universities.
 In 1957, Hannah continued MSU's expansion by co-founding Michigan State University–Oakland, now Oakland University, with Matilda Dodge Wilson.

 After the ratification of the Michigan Constitution of 1964, the university's governing body changed its name from the State Board of Agriculture to the Michigan State University Board of Trustees.
+At that time, the school's name was officially shortened to simply Michigan State University, though since the 1920s longstanding convention omitted the "Agriculture and Applied Science" part of the name.

 MSU was affiliated with Oakland University in Rochester Hills, Michigan, from the time of the latter's founding in 1957 (as Michigan State University-Oakland), until 1970 when Oakland University gained institutional independence.

 In September 2005, President Lou Anna Simon called for Michigan State to become the global model leader for land-grant institutions by 2012.
 Her plans included creating a new residential college and increased grants awarded from the National Institutes of Health past the US$100 million mark.
 While there are over 100 land-grant universities in the United States, she stated she would like Michigan State University to be the leader.

 Campus

 Beaumont Tower marks the site of College Hall.

 MSU's sprawling campus is in East Lansing, Michigan.
 The campus is perched on the banks of the Red Cedar River.
 Development of the campus started in 1856 with three buildings: a multipurpose College Hall building, a dormitory later called "Saints' Rest", and a barn.
-Today, MSU's contiguous campus consists of 5300 acre, 2000 acre of which are developed.
+Today, MSU's contiguous campus consists of 5200 acre, 2000 acre of which are developed.
 There are 563 buildings: 107 for academics, 131 for agriculture, 166 for housing and food service, and 42 for athletics.
 Overall, the university has 22763025 ft2 of indoor space.
-Connecting it all is 26 mi of roads and 100 mi of sidewalks.
-MSU also owns 44 non-campus properties, totaling 22000 acre in 28 different counties.
+Connecting it all is 60 mi of roads and 120 mi of sidewalks.
+The university manages land holdings totaling more than 26,000 acres throughout Michigan.